mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 fused2 = foldr2 (+) 0 . map2 sqr
 ```

-* We need `NOINLINE` on `map2` to silence the warning that `"map2"` may
+* We need `NOINLINE` on `map2` to silence the warning that `"map2"` may never
-  never fire because `map2` may be inlined first. `map2` will not be inlined
+  fire because `map2` may be inlined first. `map2` will not be inlined
   because it is self-recursive, but GHC can't figure that out (yet).

 * `mapFB` is a helper function that takes a consing function `c` and the
-  function we want to apply to the new head of the list `f`.
-Lambda's head
+  function `f` that we want to apply to the new head of the list.
+The head of
-  inside binds new head of the list `x` (`f` is applied to it) and `ys`
+  the lambda inside binds the new head of the list `x` (which `f` is applied
-  which is the rest of the list.
-The function's LHS has only two arguments
+  to) and `ys`, which is the rest of the list.
+The function's LHS has only
-  to facilitate inlining.
-We want it to be inlined, but only at the end
+  two arguments to facilitate inlining.
+We want it to be inlined, but only at
-  because some rules match on it and they would be broken if it were inlined
+  the end, because some rules match on it and they would be broken if it were
-  too early.
+  inlined too early.

 * Inlining is essential because it brings together otherwise separate pieces
   of code and lets GHC manipulate them as a whole.

-* We are familiar with the `"map2"` and `"build/foldr2"` rewrite rules
+* We are already familiar with the `"map2"` and `"build/foldr2"` rewrite
-  already. `"mapFB"` is rather trivial.
-It was noted previously, we have
+  rules. `"mapFB"` is rather trivial.
+As noted previously, we have here what
-  here what is called *pair rules*.
-The `"map2List"` rule rewrites back to
+  is called *pair rules*.
+The `"map2List"` rule rewrites back to `map2` if by
-  `map2` if by the phase 1 fusion did not happen.
-This is also why we have
+  phase 1 fusion did not happen.
+This is also why we have the normal
-  the normal definition for `map2`, not `build (…)` one—if fusion doesn't
+  definition for `map2`, rather than a `build (…)` one—if fusion doesn't
-  happen, `build`/`foldr` implementation actually performs worse.
+  happen, the `build`/`foldr` implementation actually performs worse.

 Let's see how `fused2` performs: